-Let me tell you what i did…and then I’ll tell you some additional ways that may work for your.
+Let me tell you what i did…and then I’ll tell you some additional ways that may work for you.
 Why?
 Because there is more than one way to make money from your blog…and there is more than one way to support yourself while you’re building your blog.

-So thankfully, even though I was on the brink of disaster, I at least knew it would take a long to make meaningful money from my blog.
+So thankfully, even though I was on the brink of disaster, at least I knew it would take a long to make meaningful money from my blog.
 Knowing this is half the battle, because if you know what you’re in for, you can PLAN AHEAD.

 My first month, when I turned on the ads, I made $1,100.
 For many of you that may sound like a lot.
 But, for me it wasn’t, especially considering I had a lot of traffic and a LOT of bills to pay.

 My second month, I earned $1,500 and I thought well maybe I’m on my way.
 But, nope!
 I plateaued for many months.
 This monetization thing is much harder and slower than I thought it would be.